Interpreting the 650 GeV and 95 GeV Higgs anomalies in the next-to-two-Higgs-doublet model: Relevant Constraints

-\item [$\circ$] \textbf{Higgs data and direct collider searches}: for each viable output of {\tt ScannerS}, we apply collider constraints from LEP, Tevatron and the LHC using the {\tt HiggsTools} library \cite{Bahl:2022igd}.
+\item Higgs data and direct collider searches: for each viable output of {\tt ScannerS}, we apply collider constraints from LEP, Tevatron and the LHC using the {\tt HiggsTools} library \cite{Bahl:2022igd}.
 Direct search limits on additional Higgs bosons are tested with the {\tt HiggsBounds-v.6} subpackage~\cite{Bechtle:2020pkv} at \(\,95\%\) CL, while the 125 GeV signal rate fit is evaluated with the {\tt HiggsSignals-v.3} subpackage~\cite{Bechtle:2020uwn}.
-We use $\Delta\chi^2_{125}=\chi^2_{\rm{N2HDM}} - \chi^2_{\rm{SM}}$ and reject points with $\Delta\chi^2_{125}>6.18$, the SM reference being $\chi^2_{\rm{SM}}=152.54$ for 159 degrees of freedom.
+We use $\Delta\chi^2_{125}=\chi^2_{\rm{N2HDM}} - \chi^2_{\rm{SM}}$ and reject points with $\Delta\chi^2_{125}>6.18$\footnote{The requirement $\Delta\chi^{2}_{125} \le 6.18$ is applied only as a consistency check of the SM-like Higgs sector and is not combined with the 95~GeV and 650~GeV excesses into a global statistical interpretation.} , the SM reference being $\chi^2_{\rm{SM}}=152.54$ for 159 degrees of freedom.
 The required production and decay rates are supplied to {\tt HiggsBounds} and {\tt HiggsSignals} via the {\tt HiggsPredictions} module of {\tt HiggsTools}.
 In our setup, the cross sections are derived internally via the effective couplings coefficients, while the BRs and total widths are computed with the program {\tt N2HDECAY} \cite{Muhlleitner:2016mzt, Engeln:2018mbg}, interfaced to {\tt ScannerS}, and passed to the analyses through {\tt HiggsPredictions}.